Terms and Conditions

-This Data Processing Addendum (“DPA” or “Addendum”) forms part of the Service Terms and Conditions between you (“Customer”) and LinkTrust LLC (“Processor”) (the “Agreement”) pursuant to which Processor will provide the services set forth in the Agreement (the “Services”) to Customer.
-Processor agrees to comply with the following provisions with respect to any Personal Data Processed for Customer in connection with the provision of the Services.
+This Data Processing Addendum (“DPA” or “Addendum”) forms part of the Terms and Conditions between You and LinkTrust (“Processor”) pursuant to which Processor will provide the Services set forth in the Agreement to You.
+Processor agrees to comply with the following provisions with respect to any Personal Data Processed for You in connection with the provision of the Services.
 References to the Agreement will be construed as including this DPA.
 Any capitalized terms not defined herein shall have the respective meanings given to them in the Agreement.
 Except as modified below, the terms of the Agreement shall remain in full force and effect.

 In consideration of the mutual obligations set out herein, the parties hereby agree that the terms and conditions set out below shall be added as an addendum to the Agreement.

-“Customer Personal Data” means Personal Data provided by Customer to Processor.
+“Your Personal Data” means Personal Data provided by You to Processor.

 “Data Controller” means the entity which determines the purposes and means of the Processing of Personal Data.

 “Data Processor” means the entity which Processes Personal Data on behalf of the Data Controller.

 “Data Protection Laws” means the laws and regulations of the European Union which are applicable to the Processing of Personal Data under the Agreement, including without limitation the GDPR.

 “Data Subject” means the individual to whom Personal Data relates as defined by the GDPR.
 “GDPR” means the General Data Protection Regulation (GDPR), EU 2016/679.

 “Personal Data” means any information relating to an identified or identifiable person.